peercoin/rfcs/text/0012-cold-minting/0012-cold-minting.md

 Cold minting will increase minter participation in the network.
 It will allow minters to leave their spend keys in a safe cold storage while actively minting with their mint key on a hot system.
 It should be expected that cold minting of this form will result in mint pools where a single operator is in control of many users' mint keys.
-This proposal may also allow user-friendly multisig minting where multiple signatures are required to spend the coins but only the mind signature is needed to mint them.
+This proposal may also allow user-friendly multisig minting where multiple signatures are required to spend the coins but only the mint signature is needed to mint them.

 ## Detailed design